How to Create an Article Using the HubTool

 - Click the “done” link when you are finished editing.
 You can always edit this link later.
 If you wish to delete a link, click the red “x” button.

-If you would like to search for a link instead of manually adding it, or if you wish to include links to other relevant Hubs in your Hub:
+If you would like to search for a link instead of manually adding it, or if you wish to include links to other relevant articles in yours:

 - Click the “edit” button of the Links Capsule.